GaryAustin1/supa-file-helper/README.md

 # supa-file-helper
 SQL code for managing deletion of storage objects in Supabase

+3/18/2025 -- pg_net now supports a body on delete so using http extension can be eliminated and bulk delete can be done with pg_net... not implemented yet.

 5/27/2024 -- updated to use the new owner_id and fact that owner is no longer linked to auth.users.

 This SQL sets up a basic process for marking files to be deleted by a cron task and will delete on a regular schedule.